Validat0rs/utilities/SNAPSHOTS.md

 * Have an existing Storage Box on your Hetzner account.
 * Configured your storage box for passwordless [login](https://docs.hetzner.com/robot/storage-box/access/access-ssh-rsync-borg/).

+## Assumptions

+It's assumed that you're running `cosmovisor` under `systemd`, as a non-privileged user.

 ## Generate

 To generate a new snapshot, run: